kalohq/present.now.sh/Readme.md

+## <a id="/glue-layer"></a>[the glue layer](./public)

+The app shell is written in pure JS.
+All it’s about is [setting up input data](https://github.com/tomekwi/present.now.sh/blob/4a33854585b772095ac26f6854a5884136e9011c/public/shell.js#L4) and [wiring together the outputs and inputs of services](https://github.com/tomekwi/present.now.sh/blob/2d6f54a6e9142c8c66d54860680b2f0603667893/public/shell.js#L41).

+Wiring services together is incredibly simple.

 ## <a id="/faq"></a>Frequently Asked Questions

 <h3 id="/faq/bower">why does the app weigh 1 MB?<br/>why bower?<br/>why do some parts load slower than others?</h3>